999-juiceWRLD/data_structures/README.md

 # Implementation of Data Structures

 This repo contains implementations of various data structures.
 Each article lists the implemented features.
+Currently trying to make this a fully functioning library where you can basically use implemented data structures as-intended.
+I will implement AVL & red-black trees, and hopefully graphs.

 ## Linked List & Doubly Linked List Common Methods